-Kik system messages are automatic so there isn’t much you can do.
-You can game the system though which can fool it into thinking the message has yet to be read.
+Kik system messages are automatic, so there isn’t too much you can do.
+You can game the system, though, which can fool it into thinking the message has yet to be read.
 This could be useful if you’re at work and cannot reply immediately or need some time to formulate a reply.

 Some people are cool on Kik.
 They know real life is happening and that you cannot always reply to messages right away.
 More insecure people don’t always realize that and will want to know why you have not replied immediately to their message.
 It is those people that you can avoid with this trick.

 To read the message without causing Kik to notify the sender, you need to be sneaky.
 Once you see the message arrive, you must not open it.
 Turn off 4G and/or WiFi first.
 Once your connection is off, open the message and read it when you’re ready.
 Leave your connection turned off or the app disabled until you are ready for the sender to be notified that you read the message.

 The upside is that the Kik app cannot contact the message server to acknowledge your reading of the message.
 This means the message server cannot inform the sender by changing their app to say ‘R’ even though you’ve most definitely read the message.

 The downside is that you will not receive any further Kik messages until you go back online or turn off Airplane mode.
 If you need to use other apps, force close Kik before you turn your connection back on so it cannot notify the sender that you read their message.
 You will then be able to use other apps, but you still won’t be able to use Kik until you’re ready for the other party to know you read the message.

 How to tell if you have been blocked on Kik

 The only way you can tell if you have been blocked is if you see the messages you send remain in ‘D’ and do not change to ‘R’ over a given period of time.
-This isn’t definitive as I have just shown you how to avoid causing your Kik app to notify a sender that you have read their message.
-There is nothing to say the person isn’t on vacation, isn’t using Kik right now or has changed their username and forgotten to tell you without deleting their old one.
+This isn’t definitive, though, as I have just shown you how to avoid causing your Kik app to notify a sender that you have read their message.
+There is nothing to say the person isn’t on vacation, isn’t using Kik right now, or has changed their username and forgotten to tell you without deleting their old one.
 Or maybe you’ve just been ghosted.
 There’s no definitive way to tell.

 How to block someone on Kik

 If you find yourself on the other side of that equation, blocking someone on Kik is very easy.
 This is useful for annoying randoms who message you, the bots that pop up periodically, or the odd marketing message you receive.
 Or maybe you know a few people who are annoyingly uptight about how long it takes you to reply to a message after you’ve read it and you think they need to cool their heels for a little while.

 - Open the Kik app and select Settings in the top right.